syhily/astro-comments/apps/playground/README.md

-# Astro Starter Kit: Blog
+# Astro Headless Comments: Playground

-This is an example project in testing the `astro-headless-comments` plugin.
+This is an demo project in testing the `astro-headless-comments` plugin.

 ## Start a local LibSQL